-Faroe Islands on top as the most appealing destination in the world.
-Rated ahead of the Azores, Lofoten and exotic islands such as Bermuda and Hawaii, the Faroe Islands received these remarks from the panel: “Lovely unspoiled islands – a delight to the traveller.”
-The islands earned high marks for preservation of nature, historic architecture and local pride.
+The Faroe Islands on top as the most appealing destination in the world.
+Rated ahead of the Azores, Lofoten and exotic islands such as Bermuda and Hawaii, the Faroe Islands received these remarks from the panel: “Lovely unspoiled islands – a delight to the traveler.”
+The islands earned high marks for the preservation of nature, historic architecture and local pride.

 Visitor statistics show a 32 percent jump over the past few years, and Oman tour operators expect to see more growth with several recent new developments: the Opera House in Muscat, international standard golf courses, the Alila hotel opening, luxury catamaran boat trips, and luxury tented beach and desert camping.

 If You Go: Get an authentic Arabian experience with Mountain Travel Sobek’s Oman Explorer tour, one of the tour operator’s new bucket-list trips.
 The trip takes you “Wadi bashing” along rocky river beds in a four-wheel drive.
 You’ll also camp in luxury tents on the beach and stroll through Omani villages without a trace of Western influence.